 If none of these home remedies are working, your GP may suggest a prescription medication such as almotriptan (a triptan medication used to treat migraines).

-If your ovulation headaches are impacting your day-to-day life, are particularly severe, or if they are unusual for you, speak to your GP for advice.
+If your ovulation headaches impact your day-to-day life, are particularly severe, or are unusual for you, speak to your GP for advice.

 Can you prevent an ovulation headache?